Leading law firm Roythornes has announced that its Charity of The Year will be St Barnabas...

-If a loved one unfortunately appears to lose their mental capacity, we can help you apply to the Court of Protection on their behalf.
+If a loved one, unfortunately, appears to lose their mental capacity, we can help you apply to the Court of Protection on their behalf.
 Our expertise includes:

 Sometimes it’s necessary to restrict a person’s freedom and activities for their own welfare and safety.
-However, because liberty is such an important human right, if the care home or hospital responsible for your loved one’s care wants to control their movements, they must first obtain authorisation from the local authority.
+However, because liberty is such an important human right, if a care home or hospital responsible for your loved one’s care wants to control their movements, they must first obtain authorisation from the local authority.

 If you believe a hospital or care home is restricting your loved one’s liberty and it’s not in their best interests or they actually have mental capacity, we can apply to challenge the authorisation.